Querying LLMs (Chatbots)#

 Language models have a number of arguments that we can set.

-First, we can limit the length of the output by setting max_new_tokens
+First, we can limit the length of the output by setting max_new_tokens, for example to 100.

 There are even more arguments that we can tweak.
 These are commented out below, so that they have no effect.
 You can try to remove the #-signs, so that they take effect.
 The arguments are described below.